 Long-Term Care Home Performance Report

-The Ministry of Health and Long-Term Care is committed to ensuring that long-term care performance is accessible and remains a transparent reporting process so that Ontarians can make informed decisions of what’s in their best interests regarding long-term care services.
+The Ministry of Long-Term Care is committed to ensuring that long-term care performance is accessible and remains a transparent reporting process so that Ontarians can make informed decisions of what’s in their best interests regarding long-term care services.
 Two performance reports are issued by the ministry – Health Quality Ontario and the Long-Term Care Home Performance Report.
 Both sources provide data on how each long-term care home in the province performs on key indicators, such as falls and restraint use.
 In addition, the Long-Term Care Performance Report measures performance in the areas of ministry inspections, enforcement and resident hospitalizations.

 McCormick Home’s latest results for the health indicators measured, including the use of restraints, treatment of pressure ulcers, the experience of pain, incidents of falls, symptoms of depression and the use of antipsychotic medication by those who are not living with psychosis, have been recently posted by the ministry.
 We are pleased to share these results with you, along with some information on how these results contribute to our efforts to continually enhance the quality of care we provide.